 Our success depends on our ability to identify, recruit and retain highly skilled, qualified personnel, and there is currently increased competition for talent.
 We have experienced labor shortages and wage inflation amid low levels of unemployment and workforce availability.
-As a result, we may not be able to attract and retain qualified personnel, which may impact our ability to manufacture, design and develop our propulsion solutions and to compete effectively.
-In addition, we may continue to experience increased labor costs, which may impact our results of operations.
+As a result, we may not be able to attract and retain qualified personnel, which may impact our ability to manufacture, design and develop our propulsion solutions, satisfy customer demand in a timeframe that meets their desired production schedules and compete effectively.
+In addition, we may continue to experience increased labor costs, including the anticipated significant labor cost increases under our new collective bargaining agreement with the UAW, which may impact our results of operations.